bdelacretaz/sling-adaptto-2016/README.md

 	docker-compose build

     # start the infrastructure containers
-	docker-compose up -d etcd mongo haproxy
+	docker-compose up -d etcd mongo haproxy dyndis

 	# start the first Sling instance, which creates initial content
-	docker-compose up -d resolver
+	docker-compose up -d default

-	# Wait for http://dockerhost/ to show the Sling launchpad page
+	# Wait for http://dockerhost:81/ to show the Sling launchpad page
-	# See also http://dockerhost/haproxy/stats for HTTP routing
+	# See also http://dockerhost/haproxy/stats for HTTP routing stats

 	# start the remaining containers
 	docker-compose up -d

+After a few seconds http://dockerhost should show the Sling homepage, and the below routing test scenario should work.

+If things go wrong you can use `docker-compose logs S` where S is the name of a service as defines in the `docker-compose.yml` file.

 Later you can scale up the various containers using `docker-compose scale`, if desired.
 See the comments in the `docker-compose.yml` file for which ones make sense to scale.

-After a few seconds, http://dockerhost should be proxied to the Sling container instances.

-The HAProxy stats are available at http://dockerhost/haproxy/stats

 ## Routing test scenario
 The following commands demonstrate the content-driven dynamic routing: